-XI.
+XII.
 RESPONSIBLE USE SOCIAL MEDIA POLICY

-- A. Social Media is defined as any electronic tool that allows for social, interactive, and connective learning, including but not limited to: video and photo sharing (YouTube, Snapchat, Tik-Tok, Instagram), social networking (Facebook, Twitter), text messaging or group chats, blogs, wikis, podcasting, texting, web conferencing, or any other technology that allows for direct or indirect interaction between two or more parties. - As a Catholic school, Our Lady of the Lake recognizes the need to educate children to use technology ethically and effectively.
-We trust and expect that our students will use technology on and off campus in a manner consistent with their signed "Digital Citizenship Contract" and the school Mission Statement to "act justly, love tenderly, and walk humbly with your God" (Micah 6:8). - B. Modeling: Parents are the primary educators of their children, therefore, they are expected to teach and model appropriate cell phone use and online behavior.
-Below are guidelines to follow when members of the community choose to post content on the Internet: - 1.
-Use good judgment.
-Behave in a way that will make you and others proud and reflect well on the school. - 2.
-Regardless of privacy settings, assume all information you have shared on your social network is public information. - 3.
-Always treat others in a respectful, positive, and considerate manner. - 4.
-Only post things you would say "in real life" to the people and
+A. Social Media is defined as any electronic tool that allows for social, interactive, and connective communication, including but not limited to: video and photo sharing (YouTube, Snapchat, Tik-Tok, Instagram), social networking (Facebook, Twitter or any communitive platform), text messaging or group chats, blogs, wikis, podcasting, texting, web conferencing, or any other technological platforms that allows for direct or indirect interaction between two or more OLL parties.
+As a Catholic school, Our Lady of the Lake recognizes the need to educate children to use technology ethically and effectively.
+We trust and expect that our students will use technology on and off campus in a manner consistent with their signed "Digital Citizenship Contract" and the school Mission Statement to "act justly, love tenderly, and walk humbly with your God" (Micah 6:8).